bgamboap/particles-box-ljones/README.md

 # particles-box-ljones
-Code in c++ and plot in python to simulate particles in a box subject to the Lennard-Jones potential.
+Code in C++ and plot in Python to simulate particles in a box subject to the Lennard-Jones potential.